 Emergency physicians have established innovative solutions to help facilitate treatment for these patients, so they can get the most appropriate care in the most appropriate setting.
 Some of these programs include regional emergency psychiatric units, bed availability tracking and management tools, transfer protocols, improved transportation services, and the use of telepsychiatry, to name a few.

-But every community is different and has its own needs, and a program that works in one community may not another.
+But every community is different and has its own needs, and a program that works in one community may not work in another.

 For that reason, the American College of Emergency Physicians (ACEP) is encouraging Congress to enact the “Improving Mental Health Access from the Emergency Department Act,” which would provide critical funding to help communities implement and expand the programs that work best for them.